Here are the main takeaways from this interview:

 Have a Process for Your Culture

 Talking about culture and how it should be is easy.
-But at the end of the day as a business, it’s also important to have a process to create this culture in a way.
+But at the end of the day, as a business, it’s also important to have a process to create this culture.

 This means working with team members and checking in to help them reach their personal goals.
 Regular reviews to learn how you can make the environment better for them.
 Check-ups to make sure work is getting done and that your team isn’t overworked and loves where they are.